 The widespread use of science to help solve crimes is a relatively recent development in criminology.
 Largely perceived by the general public as standard operating procedure in fighting crime, DNA analysis is essentially a brand new concept in the history of forensic science.
-Even so, DNA analyst jobs offer an opportunity to work in a cutting-edge field, using unique skills and knowledge to help others.
+DNA analyst jobs offer an opportunity to work in a cutting-edge field, using unique skills and knowledge to help others.

 Thanks in large part to high-tech crime dramas like CSI, the use of DNA in solving crimes has taken the place of fingerprints as the be-all and end-all tool for crime scene investigators and police detectives.

 These shows may sometimes paint an overly rosy picture of how efficient and effective forensic science actually is, contributing to a phenomenon known as the CSI effect.
 Nevertheless, it's fair to say the discovery and identification of DNA evidence have changed the way crimes and criminals are investigated, prosecuted, and convicted.

 The Indispensable DNA Tool

 Now almost universally accepted as a "sure thing," as recently as the late 1990s juries were reluctant to convict criminals based on DNA evidence.
 They were unsure of the technology and the concept.
 In a very short time, DNA has usurped fingerprint analysis as the primary means of identifying victims and suspects, as well as placing people at crime scenes.

 DNA has become an indispensable tool for identifying suspects and also eliminating them.
-Thanks to advances in the science, DNA analysts can determine with relative accuracy when they have a profile match.
+Thanks to advances in science, DNA analysts can determine with relative accuracy when they have a profile match.
 More importantly, for the wrongfully accused, they can say with almost absolute certainty when there's no chance of a profile match.